-I started writing this blog when I was 30 weeks pregnant with my twins.
-My beautiful girls are now starting PRIMARY SCHOOL!
+I started writing this blog when I was 30 weeks pregnant with my twins and my beautiful girls are now starting PRIMARY SCHOOL!
 I cannot believe my little prem babies are four years old and at SCHOOL.
 Where has the time gone?
 How did they get so grown up?
 They started part time three weeks ago and tomorrow the twins start primary school full time!

-So far I have been asked for “a chat” with their teachers three times!
+So far, since the twins started school, I have been asked for “a chat” with their teachers three times!

 Fluffy has been given red warning cards and had to speak to the headmaster twice now.
 On two seperate occasions she has decided that actually she doesn’t want playtime to end, so rather than go back into the classroom, she just stays outside.
 Each time it took the teacher and headteacher 20 minutes to talk her into joining the rest of the class.
 I guess you could say that at 4 years old, she’s quite young to have found her rebellious side.
 My own anti-authority style teacher rebellion didn’t start until I was 14 years old!